 - LINMETH: This determines which matrix solver will be used. - OPTIONS: This determines which default solver input values will be used.
-See table 2 of the MODFLOW-NWT user guide (Niswonger, et al., 2011) for the solver input values that will be used for the available options. - SIMPLE (nearly linear model) indicates that default solver input values will be defined that work well for nearly linear models.
-This would be used for models that do not include nonlinear stress packages, and models that are either confined or consist of a single unconfined layer that is thick enough to contain the water table within a single layer.

-o MODERATE (moderately nonlinear model) indicates that default solver input values will be defined that work well for moderately nonlinear models. would be used for models include that nonlinear stress packages, and models that consist of one or more unconfined layers.
-The MODERATE option should be used when the SIMPLE option does not in successful result convergence.
+See table 2 of the MODFLOW-NWT user guide (Niswonger, et al., 2011) for the solver input values that will be used for the available options. - o SIMPLE (nearly linear model) indicates that default solver input values will be defined that work well for nearly linear models.
+This would be used for models that do not include nonlinear stress packages, and models that are either confined or consist of a single unconfined layer that is thick enough to contain the water table within a single layer. - o MODERATE (moderately nonlinear model) indicates that default solver input values will be defined that work well for moderately nonlinear models.
+This would be used for models that include nonlinear stress packages, and models that consist of one or more unconfined layers.
+The MODERATE option should be used when the SIMPLE option does not result in successful convergence. - o COMPLEX (highly nonlinear model) indicates that default solver input values will be defined that work well for highly nonlinear models.
+This would be used for models that include nonlinear stress packages, and models that consist of one or more unconfined layers representing complex geology and surface water and groundwater interaction.
+The COMPLEX option should be used when the MODERATE option does not result in successful convergence.